aws-samples/contact-center-genai-agent/README.md

     - WARNING alarms, for when the Lambda function actually detects a hallucination.
 - Both alarm types are optional, but recommended.
 Choose **yes** to enable or **no** to disable the alarms.
 - For the alarms that you enable, you can specify an optional email address or distribution list to receive email notifications about the alarms.
+- For the CloudFormation Stack Artifacts entry, enter the name of the S3 bucket (not the URL or ARN) you created above (for example, "blog-artificts-(your-account-number)").

 Choose "Next", and on the **Configure stack options** page choose "Next" again.
 On the **Review and create** page, acknowledge the IAM capabilities message and choose "Submit".
 The stack will take about a minute or two to deploy.